Gage-Irwin/Connect-4-min-max/README.md

 # Connect-4-min-max
-A connect 4 using min max
+A connect 4 AI using min max